KarlJorgensen/Smart/README-development.md

  * Any pixel which is < 50% black will be completely white.

+(in dark mode, black and white are obviously reversed)

 Which means that nice stuff line antialised lines & gradients are a non-starter.
 But if you are careful of aligning things with the pixel
 grid: you can use patterns for dithering.